About the Artist in Residence Program

 - Responsible for own housing

-Application can be submitted via hardcopy or provide us with a link to files in a folder labeled with your name on an on-line, downloadable, file-storage site (i.e. Dropbox or Google Drive):
+Application can be submitted electronically: provide us with a link to files labeled with your name on Dropbox or Google Docs to email@example.com.

 - Resume with personal contact information